josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/🧱_gov_email_is_not_a_bunker.md

 Email should notify.
 It should not carry the crown jewels.

+The public does not need the crown jewels.
+Parliament is entitled to ask whether the crown jewels were sent in ordinary post.

+You do not need a spy story for the route to matter.
+Procurement interest is enough.

 Redaction protects the public copy.
 It does not prove the original route was sound.

+The Government can redact the publication.
+It cannot redact the past.

+Confidential then does not mean secure now.

 Was email the right packaging for this material?